venkatakarthik-45/vsdworkshop/README.md

 - A typical chip consists of a SOC, SRAM, ADC, DAC, PLL, and other components.
 The PLL, ADC, DAC, and SRAM are actually Foundry IPs.

-**Foundry**
+- **Foundry**
    A foundry is a company that manufactures semiconductor chips for other companies.
 The foundry doesn't design the chips; it only handles the fabrication process.These companies, like TSMC (Taiwan Semiconductor Manufacturing Company) and GlobalFoundries, specialize in the production of semiconductor chips but do not design their own.

-**Foundry IPs (Intellectual Property)**
+- **Foundry IPs (Intellectual Property)**
-   IPs require significant expertise and intelligence to build IP Blocks.
+   IPs require significant expertise and intelligence to build particular Blocks.
 It actually refers to pre-designed and verified building blocks
   (often called IP blocks) that a foundry offers to chip designers.
 These IPs help designers accelerate the development of their chips without having to design everything from scratch.